 Cape Ray (Route 408) is the site of the Dorset Paleo Eskimo hunting camp.
-It is also the location where the Newfoundland end of the first submarine cable landed in 1856 to link Newfoundland to the remainder of North America.
+It is the location where the Newfoundland end of the first submarine cable landed in 1856 to Newfoundland to the remainder of North America.
 To gain knowledge on all the activity in Cape Ray in recent years look up information on the Maritime Atlantic Link Project.
 The Maritime Atlantic Link will allow Nova Scotia to import hydro electricity from the Muskrat Falls generating station in Labrador, which is being developed by Nalcor Energy as part of the Lower Churchill Project.
-View the Cape Ray Lighthouse & Heritage Train Site as you admire the beautiful Sandy Beach that extends for miles right on down to Grand Bay.
+View the Cape Ray Lighthouse as you admire the beautiful Sandy Beach that extends for miles right on down to Grand Bay.
 Cape Ray is bordered by Table Mountain (1700 feet) which is accessible by a trail for budding mountaineers and photographers.

 Port Aux Basques a natural deep water port and ice free harbor that faces the Gulf of St Lawrence, has been welcoming visitors for 500 years.
 From the Basques fishermen in the 1500's who found the ice-free harbor a safe haven, to ferry passengers who commenced arriving on the "Bruce" steamship in 1898 to take the railway across the island.
 1998 was the 100th anniversary of the first trans -island train and ferry service connecting Newfoundland and Canada.
 At the Heritage Train Site the railway station has been restored as an interpretation centre/craft shop and an original train (the Newfie Bullet) stands alongside.
 This Town offers modernized facilities providing shopping, business, educational, health care, recreational and the very important Ferry Service to the Mainland of Canada.
-Visit Port Side Restaurant in Hotel Port aux Basques to treat yourself to a delicious meal from their full menu... including Traditional Newfoundland dishes as well as dishes prepared with wild game such as moose & bear!
-Alma's Restaurant in the Grand Bay Mall offers a hungry traveler a large selection of delicious home-cooked meals to choose from.
+Visit Port Side Restaurant in Hotel Port aux Basques to treat yourself to a delicious meal from their full including menu...
+Traditional Newfoundland dishes as well as dishes prepared with wild game such as moose & bear - inquire about their 'Sensory Room.'
+Alma's Family Restaurant in the Grand Bay Mall offers a hungry traveler a large selection of delicious homecooked meals to choose from.
 Enjoy a taste of NL...
 Harbour Restaurant/1 Ton Pub & Grill offers a perfect view of Port aux Basques Harbour, you can watch the ferry come or go while you enjoy your meal!..
-The Captain's Dining Room located in the St. Christopher's Hotel - offers daily specials, home-cooked Newfoundland dishes, as well as a fine selection of fresh seafood!
-These as well as many other eateries will provide you with lots of choices to fill your bellies!
+The Captain's Dining Room located in the St. Christopher's Hotel - offers daily specials, homecooked Newfoundland dishes, as well as a fine selection of fresh seafood!
+These as well as many other eateries will provide you with lots of choices to fill your

-Just outside Port aux Basques on Route 470 continue your scenic drive and drop in to Margaree/Fox Roost This small community is rich in warmth and friendliness.
+Just outside Port aux Basques on Route 470 continue vour scenic drive and drop in to Margaree/Fox Roost This small community is rich in warmth and friendliness.
 Margaree is home to the Seashore Restaurant, opened in 1975 by Gabe Billard, (original Fishplant owner) Say hello to the owner & operater, Pauline or call 698-3751.
-A stop here will surely tickle your taste buds!
-All you can eat Sunday Brunch 10am to 1:30pm.
-Wednesdays Wing night & Thursdays Steak Night 4pm 8:30pm....Full menu available as well every day during regular hours Mon.-Sat 11:30am-8:30pm & Sunday 9:30am-8:30pm.
-Misery Point Fishing Livyer's Station in Margaree, reflects the way that fisher folk and their families lived in the late 1800's in a fishing settlement in rural Newfoundland.
+Sunday Brunch served 10 - 1:30 pm with regular menu also available at this time, local seafood, seafood chowder chicken, burgers, salads, pasta, 8:30.
+A full menu a family can enjoy in a warm friendly atmosphere, homemade desserts & daily specials!!
+Open Sunday 10:30-8pm and Monday to Saturday 1pm -8pm.

-Enjoy an experience of a lifetime with Chris of "Chris's Boat Tours"... book now, cod & shark fishing season starts July 1st.
+Enjoy an experience of a lifetime with Captain Chris of Margaree Outfitters ... book now, cod & shark fishing season starts July 1st.
 You can go out cod jigging, catch your quota of 5 fish, come in have them cleaned, fillet & ready for the pan!
-Or you could book to go Shark Fishing (catch & release)... call Chris for all the particulars at 709-695-6764.
+Or you could book to go Shark Fishing (catch & release) or you may like to go on a scenic boat tour to a resettled community... call Chris for all the particulars at 709-695-6764.
 Whatever you decide you will certainly make lasting memories!